odin-lang/odin-lang.org/content/news/major-graphics-apis.md

 Native support means that Odin is _directly_ caling the Objective-C runtime, and not through a wrapper of another language.
 This means that the Metal package in Odin will have virtually the same performance as Objective-C code.
 This means you can now write Metal code without being locked into using an Apple-specific language.

+### Example and Documentation

+You can check out a minimal demonstration of Metal in Odin here: <https://gist.github.com/gingerBill/e1270f60a1739c266934599c2bee46f5>.

+And the automatically generated package documentation here: [`package vendor:darwin/Metal` documentation](https://pkg.odin-lang.org/vendor/darwin/Metal/).

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Metal in Native Odin!!!
+No need for Objective-C or Swift any more it seems.<a href="https://t.co/v5D2FP1LlB">https://t.co/v5D2FP1LlB</a> (I had to do the obligatory RGB triangle)<br><br>This means that Odin will ship out of the box with Metal, Vulkan, and OpenGL, and libraries such as GLFW and SDL! <br><br>Only D3D to go! <a href="https://t.co/r6BnzDBXXO">pic.twitter.com/r6BnzDBXXO</a></p>&mdash; gingerBill (@TheGingerBill) <a href="https://twitter.com/TheGingerBill/status/1493581485919678472?ref_src=twsrc%5Etfw">February 15, 2022</a></blockquote>

 ### Metal in Objective-C

 ```objc